Radhakrishna-guntur/Basics-Of-MLOps/Serving.md

        6. Upon validation, route 100% of traffic through the /predict endpoint.

 Jointly agreeing on API parameters and communication protocols is essential for a smooth deployment process.

+## Visualizing the Deployment Lifecycle

+          1.The entire process can be visualized as a lifecycle encompassing:
+          2.Engineering alignment
+          3.API parameter agreements
+          4.Staging deployments with thorough testing
+          5.Production deployments with incremental traffic routing
+          6.Continuous monitoring and fine-tuning for scalability